COMBINE-lab/salmon/getting_started/index.md

 *Now might be a good time to grab a cup of coffee (or tea)*.

-**Quantifying the samples
+**Quantifying the samples**

 Now that we have our index built and all of our data downloaded, we're ready to quantify our samples.
-Since we'll be running the same command on each sample, the simplest way to automate this process is, again, a simple shell script.
-The script we'll be
+Since we'll be running the same command on each sample, the simplest way to automate this process is, again, a simple shell script ([`quant_tut_samples.sh`](https://raw.githubusercontent.com/COMBINE-lab/salmon/gh-pages/assets/quant_tut_samples.sh)):

 ```
 #!/bin/bash